The Role of Visual Design in Enhancing Multi-Modal Content

 Fundamentals of Visual Design for Multi-Modal Content

-Start by treating visual design as a navigation system: it directs attention, clarifies meaning, and creates trust across text, images, audio, and video.
+Think of visual design as your navigation tool; it directs attention, clarifies meaning, and builds trust across text, images, audio, and video.
 Visual hierarchy tells users where to look first; contrast ensures they can read and distinguish elements; consistency builds recognition across channels.
 These three principles reduce friction for scanning, improve comprehension, and increase engagement for multimodal experiences.

 Prerequisites